 Refer to the diagram on the left when choosing the image-recording quality.
-If you want to crop the image, selecting a higher quality (more pixels) such as L, L, WW + L, or WW is recommended.
+If you want to crop the image, selecting a higher quality (more pixels) such as L, L, W is recommended.
 S2 is suitable for playing back the image with a commercially-available digital photo frame.
-S3 is suitable for emailing the image or using it on a Web site.
+S3 is suitable for emailing the image or using it on a website.

-12.7x8.9 cm/5.0x3.5 in.
+12.7x6.9 CH/5.0x5.5 III.

-What's the difference between ■ and ■?
+What's the difference between and ?

 These settings indicate the different levels of image quality caused by different compression rates.
-The ▲ setting produces a higher image quality with the same number of pixels.
-Although ▲ produces a slightly lower image quality, this allows more images to be saved on the card.
-Both S2 and S3 have ▲ (Fine) quality.
+The 4 setting produces a higher image quality with the same number of pixels.
+Although 4 produces a slightly lower image quality, this allows more images to be saved on the card.
+Both 52 and 53 have 4 (Fine) quality.